 The Makita Corporation began in Japan, back in 1915, and has been making high-quality tools and hardware since then.
 When they began, they were repairing lighting equipment, motors, and transformers, which speaks volumes about their expertise in their multi-tool motor designs.
 The speed control reaches lower op/m than those of its competitors and the low oscillation angle provides the benefit of fast cutting and smooth vibrations.
 The biggest benefit of this unit is the automatic speed control system.
 This keeps your cuts clean and allows you to maintain cutting power without undue stress on the tool.

 This unit takes the medal for the best oscillating saw set reviewed for reliable quality.
-Though it might not universally adapt as smoothly as some other units on the list, what it lacks in adaptability, it makes up for in electronic motor design.
+Though it might not universally adapt as smoothly as some other units on the list, what it lacks in adaptability, it makes up for in electric motor design.
 This oscillating saw, unlike others, is quiet.
 This is a great multi-tool for intermediate and advanced craftsmen.
 This saw is also just fine for beginners, and know that this is a saw that can last the rest of your life if taken care of.
 Maintenance is next to godliness.

 - Powerful 3.0 amp motor